 Depending on the age of this child being adopted, you will most certainly be excited to tell them the good news!
 In some states, a child over a certain age will need to permit to be adopted.

 Not telling the child they are being adopted by the stepparent can create mistrust and hurt down the road, so think twice if you were planning on not telling them until later.

 I strongly encourage you to not keep the adoption hidden from the child or children.
 Allow them the opportunity to be excited about being adopted!
 Involve them in the process and celebrate!

-And hat’s off to you if you are a stepparent considering adopting your stepchild.
 It takes a huge heart and unconditional love to adopt a child that is not biologically yours.
 And when you are helping raise a child, you are already a huge part of their life whether you make it official or not.

 What are the Home Study Requirements for Stepparent Adoptions in Arkansas?